Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to score more than 43.5 points in six of 10 games this season.
+- Indiana and its opponents have combined to score more than 43.5 points in five of 10 games this season.

-- The two teams combine to score 44.1 points per game, 0.6 more than the total in this contest.

-- The 51.2 points per game these two squads have allowed to opponents this season are 7.7 more than the 43.5 over/under in this contest.
+- The 51.2 points per game these two squads have allowed to opponents this season are 7.7 more than the 43.5 total in this contest.

-- The average total in Golden Gophers games this season is 49.3, 5.8 points above Saturday's total of 43.5.
+- The average total in Golden Gophers games this season is 49.3, 5.8 points more than Saturday's over/under of 43.5.

-- In 2021, games involving the Hoosiers have averaged a total of 51.5 points, 8.0 more than the set total in this contest.

 Minnesota Stats and Trends

-- Minnesota is 4-2 against the spread and 4-2 overall when the team churns out over 376.7 yards.
+- In games that Minnesota churns out more than 376.7 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Golden Gophers have turned the ball over one more time (10 total) than the Hoosiers have forced a turnover (9) this season.